-- What was the judgement that God threatened?
-An enemy is coming (they Assyrians.) - Why is the picture of judgement here an appropriate picture for Amos to employ?
-Amos knew about sheep and dangers that predators caused, so he was using it to show how serious the damage was at this point.
+- What was the judgement that God threatened? - Why is the picture of judgement here an appropriate picture for Amos to employ?

 1Hear this word, you cows of Bashan on Mount Samaria, you women who oppress the poor and crush the needy and say to your husbands, "Bring us some drinks!"
 2the Sovereign Lord has sworn by his He who forms the mountains, creates the wind, and reveals his thoughts to man, he who turns dawn to darkness, and treads the high places of the earth--the Lord God Almighty is his name.